-There are also two separate days of fieldwork in contrasting human and physical environments.
-The skills developed through this work are tested through examination questions in Paper I & 2 linked to the topics studied.
+There are also two separate days of fieldwork in contrasting human There are also two separate days of mandatory fieldwork in contrasting human and physical environments.
+These fieldtrips are currently to Cambridge City Centre, and Walton-on-the-Naze.
+The skills developed through this work are tested through examination questions in Paper 01 and 02, and are linked to the topics studied throughout the entire course.
 A final third paper is a decision making exercise for which resource materials are provided at the time of the examination to use in answering the questions set.